Supratiktechprofessional/Roombookingsystem/README.md

 A room booking system
 =====
-The web application is build with python Flask framwork along with SQLite3 database.
+The web application is build with python Django framwork along with SQLite3 database.
 It has basic login system since the booking have to be done with authentication.
 A admin account is created by default, with username: admin, and password: admin.
 The administrator have the access to directly manipulate team and users.

 ## Requirements
 1. Python 3